helidon-io/helidon/tracing/README.md

   service: "myService"
   host: "zipkin"
 ```

-## Module `helidon-microprofile-tracing`
-Provides automated integration with Helidon MP, including automated configuration of
-tracer and of server-side filters that register context for client calls and trace each
-request (unless explicitly disabled using configuration)
-This module is located in /microprofile/tracing

 ## Module `helidon-tracing-providers-zipkin`
 Integration with Zipkin (https://zipkin.io/).
 Easiest approach is to use a docker image